-To be considered for inclusion in the proxy statement relating to our 2014 Annual Meeting, stockholder proposals must be received by our Corporate Secretary at our principal executive offices no later than February 21, 2014, which is 120 calendar days before the date our proxy statement was released to stockholders in connection with this year's Annual Meeting.
-If the date of next year's annual meeting is changed by more than 30 days from the anniversary date of this year's Annual Meeting on August 1, then the deadline is a reasonable time before we begin to print and mail proxy materials.
+To be considered for inclusion in the proxy statement relating to our 2016 Annual Meeting pursuant to Rule 14a-8, stockholder proposals must be received by our Corporate Secretary at our principal executive offices no later than February 20, 2016, which is 120 calendar days before the anniversary of the date our proxy statement was released to stockholders in connection with this year's Annual Meeting.
+If the date of next year's annual meeting is changed by more than 30 days from the anniversary date of this year's Annual Meeting on July 31, then the deadline is a reasonable time before we begin to print and mail proxy materials.
 Upon receipt of any such proposal, we will determine whether or not to include such proposal in the proxy statement and proxy in accordance with SEC regulations governing the solicitation of proxies.